 Menu Close

-Violence Prevention Training in a Healthcare Setting (Full Day)
+Violence Prevention Training in a Healthcare Setting (Multiple Days)

 In Washington State the legislator enacted RCW49.19 Safety in a Heath Care Setting which, along with guidelines for developing a violence prevention plan, includes a requirement for training of all employees in the field of violence prevention.
 NW Crisis Training curriculum covers many of the requirements set forth in the law.
 See below for the full RCW related to the training requirement.